awsdocs/aws-security-hub-user-guide/doc_source/controls-findings-create-update.md

 The type of resource associated with the control\.

 `StandardsControlArn`
 The ARN of the control\.
+This field is removed if you turn on [consolidated control findings](#consolidated-control-findings)\.

 `aws/securityhub/ProductName`
 For control\-based findings, the product name is Security Hub\.